HengyuMeng/HengyuMeng.github.io/_pages/about.md

 subtitle: HKUST(GZ), China.

 profile:
-  align: left
+  align: right
   image: hengyu.jpg
   image_circular: false # crops the image to make it circular
   more_info: >
-    Earth is but a shell your form borrows for days, The galaxy's silver streams where your soul sways.
+    Earth is but a shell your form borrows for days, the galaxy's silver streams where your soul sways :sparkles:.

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page